Cluster 5

 Cluster 5 is a designation used by the Danish Statens Serum Institut for a virus variant described by the institute in autumn 2020, in connection with investigations of SARS-CoV-2 infection among mink and humans in the north of Jutland, Denmark.

-On 3 November 2020, the institute delivered a risk assessment, in which a preliminary experiment with this virus variant described on one and a half pages, is the basis for an assessment concerning the efficacy of future COVID-19 vaccines.
-With reference to this risk assessment, as announced at the Prime Minister's press conference on 4 November 2020, a plan with the aim of killing all the country's mink was launched (see The Mink Case) and a lockdown with tightened restrictions was introduced in seven North Jutland municipalities.
+On 3 November 2020, the institute delivered a risk assessment, in which a preliminary experiment with this virus variant described on one and a half pages, was the basis for an assessment concerning the efficacy of future COVID-19 vaccines.
+With reference to this risk assessment, the Danish government on 4 November 2020 mandated the killing all the country's mink. and a lockdown with tightened restrictions was introduced in seven North Jutland municipalities.